June 21, 2010: Apple releases iOS 4, which introduces a range of productivity features as well as the FaceTime videotelephony service.

 iOS 4 represents a big step forward for Apple’s flourishing mobile devices.
 Due to the arrival of the first-gen iPad earlier in the year, iOS 4 also brings a transition from the mobile operating system’s original name, “iPhone OS.”

-iOS 4 brings FaceTime and other important updates
+iOS 4 release brings important updates to iPhone, iPad

 Steve Jobs first showed off iOS 4 at Apple’s Worldwide Developers Conference on June 7, 2010, alongside the iPhone 4.
 The new mobile OS made it exceedingly clear that the iPhone was now a productivity tool in its own right, rather than simply an entertainment device.

-iOS 4 ladled on new features, including spell-check, Bluetooth keyboard compatibility and Home screen backgrounds.
+iOS 4 ladled on new features, including spell-checking, Bluetooth keyboard compatibility and Home screen backgrounds.
 Most crucially, however, it brought multitasking to the iPhone for the first time.

 The update gave users the ability to keep certain apps running in the background while using others (for instance, playing music while reading a website).
 It also made it easy to skip between different open apps.

-iOS 4’s biggest talking point was the addition of FaceTime, Apple’s proprietary app that let iPhone and iPad users communicate in real time using audio and video.
+However, iOS 4’s biggest talking point was the addition of FaceTime.
+Apple’s proprietary app let iPhone and iPad users communicate in real time using audio and video.
 FaceTime earned good reviews from most users, but the deaf community in particular embraced the new technology, which worked well with sign language.
 (Apple emphasized this capability in a FaceTime ad at the time.)

-iBooks, meanwhile, showcased Apple’s new excitement about e-books — a focus that ultimately landed the company in hot water after it colluded with publishers to fix prices.
+iBooks, meanwhile, showcased Apple’s new excitement about e-books.
+That ultimately landed the company in hot water after Cupertino colluded with publishers to fix e-book prices.